singurty/work/README.md

 Available Commands:
   add         add work
   child       run a child node
-  completion  generate the autocompletion script for the specified shell help        Help about any command log         view root daemon logs root        run a root node
+  help        Help about any command log         view root daemon logs root        run a root node